bastienwirtz/homer/README.md

 # Services
 # First level array represent a group.
-# Leave only a "items" key if not using group (group name & icon are optional, section separation will not be displayed).
+# Leave only a "items" key if not using group (group name, icon & tagstyle are optional, section separation will not be displayed).
 services:
   - name: "DevOps"
     icon: "fa-code-fork"